jcoleman45/6300test/Project2/D1/ProjectPlan.md

 The description of roles assigned to team members are given below:

 - **Project Manager:** The project manager is responsible for setting goals and tracking the whole progress.
-This role drafts the project plan,user case model etc...
+This role is responsible for drafting the project plan and use case model.
 - **Development Lead:** The development lead writes the code for the Android application, and manages merges of different branches in the Github repository.
-- **Documentation Lead:** The documentation lead manages the various documents and writes the supplementary document, user manual etc...
+- **Documentation Lead:** The documentation lead manages the various documents and writes the supplementary document and user manual.
-- **QA Manager:** The QA manager will prepare test cases and write code to test/debug the code and evaluates the quality of the application to meet all requirements.This role will draft the test plan.
+- **QA Manager:** The QA manager will prepare test cases and write code to test/debug the code and evaluates the quality of the application to meet all requirements.
+This role will draft the test plan.

 In this project, the roles are assigned as follows: